Learning to Admit Optimally in an $M/M/k/k+N$ Queueing System with Unknown Service Rate: Introduction

 \section{Introduction}

-Queueing systems are widely applicable models used to study resource allocation problems in communication networks, distributed computing systems, supply chains, semiconductor manufacturing, and many other dynamic systems.
-Queueing models are analyzed under various system information settings, but a common assumption is that the core system parameters like arrival rates, service rates and distributions are available to the system designer (e.g., \cite{srikant2013communication,harchol2013performance}).
-However, there are various applications where these parameters are unknown, and the designer needs to learn them to be able to optimally assign jobs to the servers or block them.
+Queueing systems are widely applicable models used to study resource allocation problems in communication networks, distributed computing systems, semiconductor manufacturing, supply chains, and many other {dynamical} systems.
+Queueing models are analyzed under various system information settings, but a common assumption is that the core system parameters like arrival rates, service rates and distributions are available to the system designer---see [\cite{srikant2013communication,harchol2013performance}].
+However, there are many applications where these parameters are unknown, and the designer needs to learn them to be able to optimally assign jobs to the servers or block them.
 For example, the service rate of every server in large-scale server farms may be unknown, or the treatment times in hospitals may be unpredictable and time-varying.